mjhea0/jquery-madlibs/readme.md

 ![boilerplate](https://raw.github.com/mjhea0/jquery-madlibs/master/boilerplate.png)

 This is a good base for us to start with.
+Also, to ensure that JavaScript is working, open your console.
+You should see the text "whee!".

 ## Mad libs format